-With the current situation it was decided to cancel the CWUHA 2020 May and September convoys to Moldova and expand our projects here in the UK.
+With the current situation it was decided to cancel the CWUHA 2020 and 2021 May and September convoys to Moldova and expand our projects here in the UK.

 Some of the aid that was due to go to Moldova in May, which was stored at our warehouse in Leyland and consisted of hand soap, bars of soap, bleach, washing up liquid, nappies, toothbrushes and assorted toiletries was diverted to two North West foodbanks.

 The first to benefit from this aid was the Blackpool Food Bank and the next organisation was the New Day Church in Lostock Hall just outside Preston.

 CWUHA were able to donate some toys and games to a family unit in Blackpool that supports victims of domestic abuse and families who find themselves homeless.

 CWUHA was very happy to help Lancashire’s very own friendly neighbourhood Spiderman AKA Johnny Walker local CWU rep from Nelson DO who visited Alder Hay Children’s Hospital in Liverpool in March to deliver sacks full of toys and plenty of smiles to the children being treated there.

 Working with Community Groups

 CWUHA made a donation of food and funds to help a community group set up in the Wigan borough.
 Ian and Linda Young two of our most senior volunteers visited the hub.

 The charity has also donated £500 worth of food to the foodbank in Blackpool, one of the most deprived towns in the UK with the highest unemployment.

 The charity donated food and gifts to the community charity Little Sprouts to help the most vulnerable in the Teesside area during this difficult time and the weeks up to Christmas.